Words used in the present tense shall include the future tense.

 - MODIFICATION or MODIFY

-- The improvement, upgrade or expansion or existing wireless
+- The improvement, upgrade or expansion of existing wireless

 support structure or the improvement, upgrade or expansion of the

-wireless telecommunication facilities located within an existing equipment
+wireless communications facilities located within an existing equipment

 compound, if the improvement, upgrade, expansion or replacement does